stople/x16-smc/doc/update_bad_v2.md

 On this page, you can see a video of what to expect on screen during the update: https://github.com/stefan-b-jakobsson/x16-smc-update

 Start your X16.
-Start the update program using the command
+Start the update program using these commands:
-- LOAD "SMCUPDATE-2.0.PRG"
+- `LOAD "SMCUPDATE-2.0.PRG"`
-- RUN
+- `RUN`

 Make note of reported bootloader version, it should be 1 or 2.
 Read the warning and press Y. Enter filename, "x16-smc.ino.hex", without quotes.
 Follow the on-screen instructions to start programming, using a button combination in the process.
 Once programming is done, you get a countdown before the X16 will "automatically power off".
 If the X16 automatically powers off, you have the good v2 bootloader already.
 If the machine does not power off, you either have bootloader 1, or a bad bootloader 2.
 If bootloader is version 2 and it does not power off, DO NOT disconnect power.
 Instead, you have to reset the SMC by connecting a wire from ground to the reset pin, as you have already practiced earlier.
 If, however, bootloader is reported to be version 1, you can power the machine off with either a wire, or by disconnecting its power.

 Push the power button to power on the SMC.
-Type "HELP" to check if you have updated to the newer version.
+Type `HELP` to check if you have updated to the newer version.

 If this worked, you now have a method of updating your SMC without needing an external programmer.
 However, you may want to repair the bootloader, so that you do not have to use a wire every time there is an update.
 The new SMC version contains an interface which can be used to repair the bootloader.
 See the attached folder "smc-flash-manipulation-5" for details.